typedb/typedb-docs/_08-schema/03-rules.md

 ---
 title: Rules
-keywords: graql, automated reasoing, machine reasoning
+keywords: graql, automated reasoning, machine reasoning
 tags: [graql, reasoning]
 summary: "How Grakn uses rules to reason over explicitly stored data."
 permalink: /docs/schema/rules
 ---

 ## Introduction {#introduction1111}
 Grakn is capable of reasoning over data via pre-defined rules.
-Graql rules dyanmically create relationships that were non-existant when the raw data was initially inserted into the knowledge graph.
+Graql rules dynamically create relationships that were non-existent when the raw data was initially inserted into the knowledge graph.
 [Automated reasoning](...) provided by rules is performed at query time and is guaranteed to be complete.
-Rules not only allow shortenening and simplifying commonly-used queries but also enable implementation of business logic at the database level.
+Rules not only allow shortening and simplifying commonly-used queries but also enable implementation of business logic at the database level.

 When you query the knowledge graph for certain information, Grakn returns a complete set of answers.
-These answeres contain direct matches as well as those inferred by the rules included in the schema.
+These answers contain direct matches as well as those inferred by the rules included in the schema.

 In this section, we will learn more about how rules are constructed and how they are meant to be used.